pranigopu/mastersProject/NOTES.md

 _This is the strong sampling assumption (Tenenbaum)._

 Extension of a concept refers to the set of all referents of a concept.
-Hence, extension of the concept "all even numbers between 1-100" has the extension {0, 2, ...
+Hence, extension of the concept "all even numbers between 1-100" is {0, 2, ...
 100}.
 Given the strong sampling assumption, the probability of sampling $N$ items with replacement from hypothesis class $h$ is given by:

 $p(D|h) = [\frac{1}{size(h)}]^N = [\frac{1}{|h|}]^N$ ($D$ is the given data)

-This equation is based on the size principle (Tenenbaum), i.e. the model favours the simplest (smallest) hypothesis consistent with the data $D$ ("Occam's razor").
+This equation is based on the size principle (Tenenbaum), i.e. the model favours the simplest hypothesis (i.e. one with the smallest extension) consistent with the data $D$ ("Occam's razor").
 In essence, we consider the simplest hypothesis consistent with the data to be the most likely hypothesis; on this basis, likelihood $p(D|h)$ is defined.

+**NOTE**: A hypothesis is, in essence, a concept assumed to explain the given data $D$.
+Hence, formally, a hypothesis is the same as a concept.

 ### Defining prior
 KEY INTUITION: Conceptually "unnatural" or "contrived" hypotheses are less likely (prior to any observation)